 Now, if someone doesn’t want to give their real name when they reveal some mundane insider information, that’s probably understandable, as in, “An unnamed source close to the Oval Office says that the president is leaning to, etc.” But let’s think of those “former whatevers” who spill the beans that the human race is about to be destroyed; that the government is poisoning us; that reptiles are running the planet; that the antichrist currently resides at such-and-such address.
 Issues of life or death.
 Now, my questions are as follows: (1) What class of moral delinquent would shrink from risking their job (or even their life!) if it’s going to save billions from extermination or damnation?
 (2) And if the “informers” in question thereby prove themselves to be of such demonstrably low character, then why in the world should I trust in anything they tell me in the first place?
 Let alone unverifiable revelations.

 Here’s an example: on YouTube a “Secret Chemtrail Pilot Speaks” – on condition of anonymity of course! – and divulges that the US government is, or is about to (he is a bit vague on this) commit genocide against its own people.
 He states: “I risk everything for disclosing so much information, and you will find very few like me.
 Even my own flight crew, would have me arrested and court martialed, if they knew of this dialogue.”
 Arrested?
 Court-martialed?
-What’s the meaning of such undiluted cowardice, if such a person (if the pilot even exists) uses this to justify why he won’t take steps to prevent a Holocaust?!
+What’s the meaning of such undiluted cowardice, if such a person (if the pilot even exists, which I seriously doubt; the video who says he knows a guy who knows a third party who has a friend who knows an Air Force pilot who sprays chemtrails – that’s five degrees of separation) uses this to justify why he won’t take steps to prevent a Holocaust?!
 I certainly hope that I “will find very few like” him.
 Sorry, friend – either stand up for the human race and risk not getting that promotion; or else, step off and stop peddling what I must assume are your fictions!

 Keep watching the skies!
 Or rather, keep ignoring the faked news!

-“Kidnapped for Christ” (2014) is a study of Escuela Caribe in the Dominican Republic.
-Here in Costa Rica, there was a scandal a few years ago about a similar tough-love programs, see http://www.ticotimes.net/2006/07/21/tough-love-camp-owner-faces-trial.
+The documentary “Kidnapped for Christ” (2014) is a study of Escuela Caribe in the Dominican Republic.
+Here in Costa Rica, there was a scandal a few years ago about a similar tough-love program, see http://www.ticotimes.net/2006/07/21/tough-love-camp-owner-faces-trial

 “I don’t believe it!”
 Thoughts on Truth and Social Media – Part III, from which this post was taken